jawz101/subdomain_blocklists/README.md

 http://s3-us-west-1.amazonaws.com/umbrella-static/index.html

 This list is just a quick skim of that daily file and pulls out some domains which are known ad/tracking/analytics companies and throws them into a host file.

+It is just an experiment so I won't likely update it often.
+If someone wants to do so I would gladly hand it off.

 * 2mdn (a part of the Google Doubleclick product)